europeana/assembla-to-jira/README.md

 * Error "User cannot be assigned issues." => activate, login as user and then deactivate.
 * If issue is an epic then the epic name custom field is required.
+* XSRF check failed => This is a known [bug](https://confluence.atlassian.com/jirakb/rest-api-calls-with-a-browser-user-agent-header-may-fail-csrf-checks-802591455.html) the workaround of which is to clear the user-agent header.

 ## References